John Jeanneney (1935-2021) with our top tracking dog Tommy.

 the philosophies regarding blood tracking differ considerably.
 In our part of the United States, the Northeast, leashed tracking dogs are used when all other attempts to find the wounded animal fail.
 Therefore, our goal is to breed cold nosed, patient wirehaired dachshunds capable of working a scent line that is many hours old.

 John Jeanneney imported his first wirehaired dachshund from Germany in 1965 while Jolanta acquired her first teckel in 1977.
 In 1995 we merged our breeding programs,

 and since then we have been breeding dachshunds under "von Moosbach-Zuzelek" name.
 Besides being breeders and dog trainers, we are also hunters, trackers, field trialers, educators, writers and self-publishers.
-In 2003 we published Tracking Dogs for Finding Wounded Deer, which at the time was the only book in English on blood tracking dogs, their selection,
+In 2004 we published Tracking Dogs for Finding Wounded Deer on blood tracking dogs, their selection,

 which is a record number.

 We owe a big thank you to all our "dog friends" and people who have "von Moosbach-Zuzelek" dachshunds and support our efforts.
 Your feedback has been invaluable to us and has helped us breed better dogs.

 Von Moosbach-Zuzelek Dachshunds